richardsun-voyager/SA-Sent/README.md

   ​

 4. Data has been processed in advance and put in the folder "data".
-If necessray, you can preprocess the original data by running command in your terminal, make sure you have activated "allennlp" environment:
+If necessray, you can preprocess the original data by running command in your terminal, make sure you have activated "allennlp" environment, the parameters can be specified in "*.yaml file":

   ```
   #Tokenize sentences and serialize them in local folder
-  python reader.py
+  python load_process_data.py
   ```

   ​